-How to Structure a Cover Letter (With Example)
+How to structure a cover letter (With example)

 When you’re applying for a job, it’s common for employers to request both a CV and a cover letter.
-In around three paragraphs, your cover letter should highlight what makes you a great fit for the job and motivate the hiring manager to set up an interview.
+In around three paragraphs, your cover letter should highlight what makes you a great fit for the job and motivate the recruitment manager to set up an interview.

 Below, we’ve broken down everything you need to know about how to structure a cover letter—plus a sample cover letter to help you create your own.

 There are two ways to list contact information on your cover letter, depending on whether you’re providing a digital or hard copy.

 If you’re submitting a digital copy online, feel free to leave off your specific address and just use your city and county, phone number and email—and leave off the company and recruitment manager’s contact information altogether:

 Although it’s becoming less common, there may be a time when you’re required to submit a paper copy of your cover letter.
 In this case, the top left-hand side of your letter should include the following elements:

 Your City, County, Postcode

 Your Email Address